juju/docs/src/en/models-cmr.md

 ### Relations and firewalls

-The (intended) consumer application may be deployed behind a NAT firewall, such that traffic exits (egresses) its network with a different address/network assigned.

-In this case, the relate `--via` option is used to inform the offering side so that the correct firewall rules can be set up.
+When the consuming model is behind a NAT firewall its traffic will typically exit (egress) that firewall with a modified address/network.
+In this case, the `--via` option can be used with the `juju relate` command to request the firewall on the offering side to allow this traffic.
+This option specifies the NATed address (or network) in CIDR notation:

 `juju relate <application> <offer url> --via <cidr subnet>`

-The `--via` value is a comma separated list of subnets in CIDR notation.
-This includes the /32 case where a single NATed IP address is used for egress.

-It's possible to set up egress subnets as a model configuration value so that all cross model relations use those subnets without the need of the `--via` option.
+It's possible to set this up in advance at the model level in this way:

 `juju model-config egress-subnets=<cidr subnet>`

-The above command is applied to the **consuming** model.
+To be clear, the above command is applied to the **consuming** model.

-However, an administrator can control what incoming traffic (ingress) is allowed to contact the offering model by whitelisting subnets:
+However, an administrator can control what incoming traffic is allowed to contact the offering model by whitelisting subnets:

 `juju set-firewall-rule juju-application-offer --whitelist <cidr subnet>`